Top 8 Certified Non-Toxic Bed in a Box Mattress Brands

 Are Purple mattresses non-toxic?

 Purple mattresses are non-toxic because they use materials that are CertiPUR-US certified and free from harmful chemicals like phthalates and formaldehyde.
-However, it's not a brand I tested due to a lack of organic certification.
+However, I wasn't able to recommend the brand due to a lack of organic certification.

 How can I dispose of an old non-toxic mattress responsibly?